William MacArthur (British Army officer): Military career

 In January 1909, MacArthur was commissioned into the Royal Army Medical Corps, British Army as a lieutenant on probation.
 He was confirmed as a lieutenant in July 1910 and earned a diploma in public health at the University of Oxford in the same year.
-In 1911, MacArthur completed his Doctor of Medicine (MD) degree and he was posted to Mauritius as a specialist sanitary officer.
+In 1911, MacArthur completed his Doctor of Medicine degree and he was posted to Mauritius as a specialist sanitary officer.
 This posting gave him hands-on experience of tropical medicine, a field of work he would come to specialise in.
-He was promoted to captain on 30 July 1912 and became a Fellow of the Royal College of Physicians of Ireland (FRCPI) in 1913.
+He was promoted to captain on 30 July 1912 and became a Fellow of the Royal College of Physicians of Ireland in 1913.

-MacArthur returned to the United Kingdom with the outbreak of World War I in 1914.
+MacArthur returned to the United Kingdom with the outbreak of the First World War in 1914.
 From 1915 he served on the Western Front until he received a stomach wound in the Battle of the Somme and returned home in 1916.
 He did not return to front line service.
 Towards the end of the war, he worked to establish the Army School of Hygiene in Blackpool, where he served as the first commanding officer and chief instructor from 1919 to 1922.
 During this time he continued his own studies at the London School of Tropical Medicine, earning a Diploma in Tropical Medicine and Hygiene in 1920.

-He served as Professor of Tropical Medicine at the Royal Army Medical College in two periods from 1922 to 1929 and from 1932 to 1934.
+MacArthur served as Professor of Tropical Medicine at the Royal Army Medical College in two periods from 1922 to 1929 and from 1932 to 1934.
 On leaving the college in 1929 he was appointed consulting physician to the army, a role in which he continued alongside his college duties until September 1934.
-On 16 September he became Deputy Director General of the Army Medical Services for a year before returning to the college as Commandant and Director of Studies from 26 September 1935 to February 1938.
+On 16 September he became Deputy Director General of the Army Medical Services for a year before returning to the college as commandant and Director of Studies from 26 September 1935 to February 1938.

-On 1 March 1938 he was simultaneously promoted to Lieutenant-general and appointed Director General, Army Medical Services a role in which he served until 1941.
+On 1 March 1938 MacArthur was simultaneously promoted to lieutenant-general and appointed Director General, Army Medical Services a role in which he served until 1941.
 This placed him as the head of all the British Army medical units for the first years of the Second World War.
 With tensions rising in Europe, MacArthur recognised that the medical service was unprepared for conflict and ordered the stock piling of medical equipment in 1938.
 This earned him a reprimand from a parliamentary committee for breaching instructions on managing his budget, but his foresight was recognised with the outbreak of war the following year.

 MacArthur struggled with the demands of administering such a complex organisation in war time and retired from active service with ill health in 1941.

 Following the war he served as Colonel Commandant of the Royal Army Medical Corps from 1946 to 1951.